fardil-b/Data-Integration-Pipelines-for-NYC-Payroll-Data-Analytics/README.md

 The source data resides in Azure Data Lake and needs to be processed in a NYC data warehouse in Azure Synapse Analytics.
 The source datasets consist of CSV files with Employee master data and monthly payroll data entered by various City agencies.

 ![image](https://user-images.githubusercontent.com/61830624/198897732-c3f75ee7-9e99-4faf-b096-2a9134cdb7ff.png)

+### For this project, you'll do your work in the Azure Portal, using several Azure resources including:
+  - Azure Data Lake Gen2
+  - Azure SQL DB
+  - Azure Data Factory
+  - Azure Synapse Analytics